AInsights Entry for Cinnamaldehyde (CAS: 104-55-2)

 3. Natural Occurrence & Formation

 Cinnamaldehyde is naturally found in the bark of cinnamon trees, particularly Cinnamomum verum and Cinnamomum cassia.
-It is the primary constituent responsible for the characteristic aroma of cinnamon.
-The compound is biosynthesized in plants via the shikimate pathway, where phenylalanine is converted into cinnamic acid, which is subsequently reduced to cinnamaldehyde.
-Its presence in natural sources qualifies it for use in "natural flavor" and "natural fragrance" designations, provided it is derived from these botanical origins.
+It is the primary component responsible for the characteristic aroma of cinnamon.
+The compound is biosynthesized in plants through the shikimate pathway, where phenylalanine is converted to cinnamic acid, which is then reduced to cinnamaldehyde.
+Its presence in natural sources qualifies it for use in "natural flavor" and "natural fragrance" designations, provided it is extracted through approved methods.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs